 CAN IT BE ASCERTAINED THAT THE PLAN OR PROJECT WILL NOT ADVERSELY AFFECT THE INTEGRITY OF THE EUROPEAN SITE(S)?

 YES.

 This is a plan supporting residential development within the 10km coastal buffer zone where recreational disturbance is likely.
-Mitigation is proposed to address recreational disturbance impacts.
-As such, an adverse impact on the site integrity of European Sites is not likely.
+Mitigation is proposed within the plan (requirement to contribute to the Coastal Mitigation Service) which is robust and clear.